Maria Kefalas, Dean Suhr and Teryn Suhr to receive the 2025 Patient Advocate Leader (PAL) Award

 About the WORLDSymposium Patient Advocate Leader (PAL) Award

-An announcement of the award recipient is included in the February special lysosomes issue of Molecular Genetics and Metabolism.
+An announcement of the award recipient is included in the February lysosomes issue of Molecular Genetics and Metabolism.
 (This award is given on a yearly basis, but can be omitted in any given year at the discretion of the Planning Committee.)
 Nominations are solicited annually from members of the lysosomal disease community, planning committee members and attendees of WORLDSymposium.

-The 2024 Patient Advocate Leader Award will be presented at 7:30 AM PST on Tuesday, February 6, 2024, at the 20th annual WORLDSymposium in San Diego, California.
+The 2025 Patient Advocate Leader Award will be presented at 08:00 PST on Wednesday, February 5, 2025, at the 21st annual WORLDSymposium in San Diego, California.

 Past Award Recipients: